-Management has operated Mentor Capital, Inc. as a non-reporting public company for over 26 years, and only six years ago voluntarily transitioned to reporting company status subject to financial and other SEC-required disclosures.
+Management operated Mentor Capital, Inc. as a non-reporting public company for over 26 years and voluntarily transitioned to reporting company status subject to financial and other SEC-required disclosures.
 Prior to such voluntary transition, management had not been required to prepare and make such required disclosures.
 As a reporting company, we may be subject to certain reporting requirements of the Securities Exchange Act of 1934, as amended ("Exchange Act"), the Sarbanes-Oxley Act, the Dodd-Frank Act, the listing requirements of a national securities exchange, and other applicable securities rules and regulations.
 The Exchange Act requires, among other things, that we file annual, quarterly, and current reports with respect to our business and operating activities.
 Preparing and filing periodic reports imposes a significant expense, time, and reporting burden upon management.
 This distraction can divert management from its operation of the business to the detriment of core operations.
-Also, inadvertent improper reporting due to Mentor's officers' limited reporting experience can result in trading restrictions and other sanctions that may impair or even suspend trading in the Company's Common Stock.